 The number of pages of a particular page type that can be added to a report depends on the page template set up in the Admin Centre (for those with administrator access).
 For more information on page templates see the administration guide: Reporting - Page Templates.

 To add a new page select + Add Page at the bottom of the screen and select the required page.
-To remove a page from a report select the x button located at the right-hand side of the report.
+To remove a page from a report select the x button located at the right side of the page title.

 Presentation pages can only have the title customised.
 To customise the title click on the blue Customise button and then on the grey Customise button and type the desired name.
 If you wish to revert back to the previous name click on the Revert button (this will appear after customising the text).